3 Common Questions about Refinancing

 There is no specific time frame required for refinancing your home.
 However, it is not common to refinance soon after closing on your original mortgage.
 We advise our clients to refinance when mortgage rates have dropped and you can lower your monthly mortgage payment.

 Technically, you can refinance your home as often as it makes financial sense.
-Although for a cash-out refinance, you must have equity built up in your home, so lenders typically require homeowners to wait at least six months.
-There may be other restrictions to refinancing your mortgage, so it is essential to always consult with your mortgage lender to see if it’s right for you.
-Mortgage lenders will advise homeowners to refinance their mortgage when there is a noticeable monthly saving.
+Although for a cash-out refinance, you must have equity built up in your home, so mortgage companies typically require homeowners to wait at least six months.
+There may be other restrictions to refinancing your mortgage, so it is essential to always consult with your mortgage company to see if it’s right for you.
+Mortgage companies will advise homeowners to refinance their mortgage when there is a noticeable monthly saving.

 2. How Much Does it Cost to Refinance?

 When refinancing a mortgage, you will have to pay closing costs.
 Estimated closing costs can be about 2-4% of the loan amount and may include origination fees, appraisal fees, title and settlement fees, and mortgage recording taxes.
 All costs are discussed and disclosed during the closing process.

 3. What Do I Need to Refinance my House?

 Typically, a mortgage refinance requires similar documents as when purchasing.
 Some materials you may need, but are not limited to, include:

 - Bank statements